 While I was noticing these two voices, our grandkids came for a sleepover.
-It was Hadrian’s turn to pick the movie and he chose Home Alone.
+It was our grandson’s turn to pick the movie and he chose Home Alone.

 At the end of the film, Kevin is reunited with his family.
 All is well until Bud, Kevin’s older brother, discovers what Kevin has done to his room.

-Hadrian, having seen the movie multiple times, grinned and kept repeating, “Wait for it.
+Our grandson, having seen the movie multiple times, grinned and kept repeating, “Wait for it.
 Wait for it.” until we hear Bud shout, “Kevin!”
-At this point, Hadrian laughs his head off.
+At this point, our grandson laughs his head off.

 Now when something goes wrong and I get down on myself, I try to remember it’s not the end of the story.
-God, as excited as Hadrian, whispers, “Wait for it.
+God, as excited as a nine-year-old boy, whispers, “Wait for it.
 Wait for the Inner Voice of Love.”